 Many locals (and visitors alike) may share the [inaccurate] belief that the Kingston & St. Andrew areas don’t possess any beaches, or at least ones worth visiting.
-Let’s dispel that myth really quick; Bob Marley Beach is 1 of 5 public beaches I’ve previously shared in the city with my e-mail subscribers (join the list here), and needless to say many were surprised that I could name as many as 5, and free ones at that!
-Slightly similar to the myth that Manchester parish has no rivers (which I’ll dispel later on), I believe beaches of our capital city deserve more credit.
+Let’s dispel that myth really quick; Bob Marley Beach is 1 of 5 public beaches I’ve previously shared in the city with my e-mail subscribers (join the list here).
+I believe beaches of our capital city deserve more credit.
 This isn’t just 1 of my favourite beaches in Kingston & St. Andrew, but an overall favourite.

 Bob Marley Beach, Jamaica